-- In what level of “days to live” do we start to fundraise?
+- At what level of "days to live" do we start to fundraise?

 Industry experts provide information on industry benchmarks and connect with vendors, partners, and distribution channels.
-They can provide feedback on the progress as well as help to set the right goals.
+They can give feedback on the progress as well as help to set the right goals.
 All these make an investor who comes with a strong industry experience worth more than their dollar investment.
-To sell their value, many investors will claim they have expertise in an industry, and since some experience in one industry has some carry over to another, this is true in the board sense.
+Many investors will claim they have expertise in the industry to sell their value, and since some expertise in one sector has some carry over to another, this is true in the board sense.
 Having said that, the further the distance between the industries, the less likely that advice will be applicable in all cases.

-When trying to evaluate how helpful the investor will be, try to evaluate the similarities and differences in his experience.
+When evaluating how helpful the investor will be, try to assess the similarities and differences in his experience.
 Example of items to look for:

-- Size of company - If the investor is inexperienced with large corporates, many of his advice will be hard to implement.
-“You want market awareness.
-Get the biggest booth in the show”
+- Size of company - If the investor is inexperienced with large corporates, much of his advice will be hard to implement.
+"You want market awareness.
+Get the biggest booth in the show."

 - Business model